-Autumn graduated from Southwest Acupuncture College with a Masters of Oriental Medicine.
+I graduated from Southwest Acupuncture College with a Masters of Oriental Medicine.
 I am certified as a Diplomate of Acupuncture and Traditional Chinese Medicine by the National Certification Commission for Acupuncture and Oriental Medicine, as well as a licensed acupuncturist in the state of Colorado and a member of the Acupuncture Association of Colorado.
-She is also a Nationally Certified Chinese Herbalist.
+I am also a Nationally Certified Chinese Herbalist.

-Autumn is trained in Traditional Chinese Medicine along with the Balance Method taught by Dr. Richard Tan.
+I trained in Traditional Chinese Medicine along with the Balance Method taught by Dr. Richard Tan.
 The Balance Method is effective in treating pain, OB/GYN, digestive complaints, insomnia, and general wellness.
 Dr. Richard Tan was a third-generation, Taiwanese acupuncturist.
 My training included more than 3,000 hours of education and over 1,000 hours of clinical practice.

 I chose acupuncture because I values treating the body as a whole, treating each patient as an individual and treating the root of my patient’s problems.
-She strongly believes in the benefit of preventative medicine and the importance of keeping her patients in balance.
+I strongly believes in the benefit of preventative medicine and the importance of keeping my patients in a state of good health.

-Before getting her master's degree and becoming an acupuncturist, Autumn graduated with a Bachelor of Science in Human Services with a concentration in Mental Health Counseling and worked as a social worker.
+Before getting my master's degree and becoming an acupuncturist, I graduated with a Bachelor of Science in Human Services with a concentration in Mental Health Counseling and worked as a social worker.

 Autumn Jensen L.Ac., MSOM